Cleveland Browns vs. Chicago Bears NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- The two teams averaged a combined 2.3 more points per game (48.8) a season ago than this matchup's total of 46.5 points.
+- These two teams averaged a combined 48.8 points per game a season ago, 3.3 more points than the total of 45.5 set for this game.

-- Opponents of these teams averaged a combined 49.3 points per game last season, 2.8 more than the over/under for this matchup.
+- The Browns and the Bears saw their opponents average a combined 3.8 more points per game last season than the point total of 45.5 set in this matchup.

-- The average over/under the Browns had set in games last year was 1.2 more points than this outing's point total.
+- The average point total for Browns games last year was 2.2 more points than the total of 45.5 in this matchup.

-- The average total in Bears games in 2020 was 1.7 less points than the point total of 46.5 for this outing.
+- The average over/under for Bears games in 2020 was 0.7 less points than the point total of 45.5 in this outing.

 Browns stats and trends

-- Cleveland won six games against the spread last season, while failing to cover 10 times.
+- Cleveland covered six times in 16 games with a spread last season.

-- The Browns were favored by 7.5 points or more last season once, and failed to cover the spread.
+- The Browns covered the spread once last season (1-2 ATS) when playing as at least 7-point favorites.

-- Last season, the combined scoring went over the point total nine times in Cleveland's games.
+- Cleveland's games went over the point total nine out of 16 times last season.

 - Cleveland was 5-5 against the spread and 9-1 overall last season when the team notched more than 23.1 points.

-- In games that Cleveland picked up over 344.9 yards last year, the team was 5-6 against the spread and 10-1 overall.
+- In games that Cleveland churned out more than 344.9 yards last year, the team was 5-6 against the spread and 10-1 overall.

-- The Browns had 16 giveaways last year, while the Bears had 18 takeaways.
+- Last season the Browns had 16 turnovers, two fewer than the Bears had takeaways (18).

 Bears stats and trends

-- The Bears did not cover the spread last season (0-2 ATS) when playing as at least 7.5-point underdogs.
+- The Bears did not cover the spread when an underdog by 7 points or more last season (in two opportunities).

-- Chicago's games hit the over eight out of 16 times last season.
+- A total of eight of Chicago's games last season went over the point total.

-- Chicago was 5-1 against the spread and 5-1 overall last year when the team scored over 26.2 points.
+- Chicago was 5-1 against the spread and 5-1 overall in games when it put up more than 26.2 points last season.

-- In games that Chicago picked up more than 358.4 yards last season, the team was 5-2 against the spread and 5-2 overall.
+- When Chicago totaled more than 358.4 yards last year, the team was 5-2 against the spread and 5-2 overall.

-- Last year the Bears turned the ball over 22 times, one more than the Browns' takeaways (21).
+- The Bears turned the ball over one more time (22 total) than the Browns forced turnovers (21) last season.

 Home and road insights

-- Cleveland was 6-2 overall, and 3-5 against the spread, at home last year.
+- Cleveland was 3-5 against the spread, and 6-2 overall, at home last season.

-- At home last year, the Browns were winless ATS (0-1) as 7.5-point favorites or greater.
+- At home last season, as 7-point favorites or more, the Browns had one win ATS (1-1).

-- Last season, in eight games at home, Cleveland went over the total five times.
+- In five of eight home games last year, Cleveland went over the total.

-- Chicago was 5-3 against the spread, and 5-3 overall, away from home last season.
+- Chicago was 5-3 overall, and 5-3 against the spread, away from home last season.

-- The Bears were unbeaten ATS (1-0) as 7.5-point underdogs or more away from home.
+- The Bears were unbeaten ATS (1-0) as 7-point underdogs or more on the road.

-- In eight away games last season, Chicago went over the total five times.
+- In five of eight away games last season, Chicago went over the total.

 Powered by Data Skrive.